Course Descriptions and Scheduling

 Eighth Grade American History

-The Eighth Grade Social Studies curriculum covers United States History from 1754 to 1898, with a strong focus on 1775 to 1877.
+The Eighth Grade Social Studies curriculum examines the United States History from 1754 to 1898, with a strong focus on 1775 to 1877.
 Students will use a variety of media to access information from both primary and secondary sources.
 Critical thinking will be stressed as students analyze the acquired data, draw conclusions and make connections to the present day.
-Teaching methods will include role-play and simulations, cooperative group work, text-related activities, creative (visual) synthesis exercises and direct instruction.
+Teaching methods will include role-play and simulations, cooperative group work, text-related activities, creative (visual) synthesis exercises, and direct instruction.
 The text for the course is Prentice Hall’s The American Nation, along with TCI’s History Alive!
 The United States.
-Michigan’s Eighth Grade Grade Level Social Studies Content Expectations.
+Michigan’s Eighth Grade Grade Level Social Studies Content Expectations

 Eighth Grade Science